 Organizations that have scaled sustainable IT use cases have achieved, on average, a 12% cost reduction.
 High Maturity Organizations deliver significantly more benefits across multiple parameters compared to other organizations, as Figure 15 shows:

 • 61% of High Maturity Organizations have improved

-- their ESG (environmental, social, and governance) score and brand image, compared to 45% of other organizations. - 56% have improved customer satisfaction (vs 43%). - 44% say green practices deliver tax savings (vs 22%).
+- 56% have improved customer satisfaction (vs 43%). - 44% say green practices deliver tax savings (vs 22%).